|Motor management system:

-The Automotive scope ATS5000 oscilloscope is in this article also referred to as automotive oscilloscope, as Diagnosis Oscilloscope or as lab scope.
+The Automotive Test Scope ATS5000 oscilloscope is in this article also referred to as automotive oscilloscope, as Diagnosis Oscilloscope or as lab scope.

 When the Engine Control Module (ECM) is constantly malfunctioning, it is not difficult to find the cause of the malfunction using relative simple tools, if one has a good knowledge of the system.
 It is a different story when an error occurs only once in a while.
 These errors are not always found using a scan tool.
 Besides, the data transfer rate between ECM and scan tool is usually too low to monitor fast changing sensor signals.
 In this article, tracing a malfunction in a Chrysler Voyager is described.